liuhankui/ALS/README.md

 #### 3 files with .txt and .rda suffix in data/ are employed in script.r

-#### 4 scripts in EWCE/ are the core function that used for enrichment analysis once you can not install EWCE R-package.

 # usage:

 git clone --recursive https://github.com/liuhankui/ALS.git